tommasovicariotto/Analysis-of-MEMS-capacitive-accelerometer/README.md

 # Analysis_of_MEMS_vibratory_gyroscope
-This project involved reverse-engineering a STMicroelectronics’ 3-axis capacitive accelerometer.
+This project was developed at CentraleSupélec Paris and involved reverse-engineering a STMicroelectronics’ 3-axis capacitive accelerometer.
-We created the sensor’s realistic model using MEMS+ and Matlab, and selected its optimal design parameters while analyzing its performance trade-offs.
+In summary, we created a realistic model of the sensor using MEMS+ and selected its optimal design parameters while analyzing performance trade-offs in Matlab.